 - Spelling errors.
 Spelling errors help phishing emails avoid spam filters.

 It is also important to understand the practices of the companies who you conduct business with on the web.
-At Simmons First we
+At Simmons Bank we:

 - Ask you to enter your social security number only when completing an online application for a credit card or an online form for internet banking.